 BRIGITTA.
 (At foot of steps.)
-Father, I don't think these people are having a very
+Father, I don't think these people are having a very good time.

-ACT 1 The Sound of Music Version 2.0 good time.
 CAPTAIN.
 Half the people I invited aren't speaking to the other half.

 BRIGITTA.
-Well, Father, maybe they're having a good time not spe other. eaking to each
+Well, Father, maybe they're having a good time not speaking to each other.